Your Practice. Your Way.

 • Independence from broker-dealer constraints

-• Growing market acceptance and client preference for fiduciary model
+• Growing market acceptance and client preference for fiduciary models

 • Potential for higher practice valuation at exit